General purposes

 • The legacy and external references domain which includes some historical codelists of the IOTC and some international reference codes from FAO, CWP, FIRMS, IUCN, and UN.

-Data submission validators
+Data submission validation

 List of acronyms